 The knowledge-driven economy launches new challenges and opportunities for society and business.
 Obviously, that peculiar actions, technologies and information systems are needed to support and take advantage of these processes.
-This evolution can be enhanced by the adoption of case management (CM) that is able to reduce the cost of dissemination and gathering knowledge.
-Case management is the management of collaborative processes that coordinate content, knowledge, and resources to progress a business to achieve a particular goal, where the path of execution is often unpredictable and where human judgment has significant influence for determination of how the end goal can be achieved.
+This evolution can be enhanced by the adoption of Case Management (CM)

+that is able to reduce the cost of dissemination and gathering knowledge.
+Case Management is the management of collaborative processes that coordinate content, knowledge, and resources to progress a business to achieve a particular goal, where the path of execution is often unpredictable and where human judgment has significant influence for determination of how the end goal can be achieved.
+Now Case Management can be discussed as an effective tool for forming corporate knowledge (Serova 2015).